-TOKYO (Reuters) - Asian shares got off to a weak start on Thursday after a lacklustre performance on Wall Street overnight and ahead of Chinese inflation data, while the dollar stood tall against a basket of currencies.
+TOKYO (Reuters) - Asian shares wavered on Thursday after a lacklustre performance on Wall Street overnight and ahead of a key U.S. jobs report due out the following day, while the dollar hovered near a seven-week high against a basket of currencies.

-The December 17-18 meeting minutes showed Fed policymakers were keen to steer a delicate path and to make it clear that future decisions were not set in stone, as they began reducing its monthly bond purchases to $75 billion (45 billion pounds) from $85 billion this month.
+Yet, minutes from Fed's December 17-18 meeting showed Fed policymakers were keen to steer a cautious path and to make it clear that future decisions were not set in stone, as they began reducing its monthly bond purchases to $75 billion from $85 billion this month.

 "While the committee was clearly attentive to the impact of taper on financial conditions, there was also concern expressed about compressed risk premiums if quantitative easing were to continue for too long," analysts at BNP Paribas wrote in a note.

 "Our economists think the FOMC is on track to continue tapering in measured steps on course for ending asset purchases by the end of this year," they said.
 "Against this backdrop, we remain constructive on the USD."